-Welcome to the Puppet Enterprise Quick Start Guide (QSG).
+Welcome to the Puppet Enterprise quick start guide.
 Whether you’re setting up a PE installation for actual deployment or want to learn some fundamentals of configuration management with Puppet Enterprise, this series of guides provides the steps you need to get up and running relatively quickly.
 We’ll walk you through the setup of a monolithic (all-in-one node) installation and show you how to automate some basic tasks that sysadmins regularly perform.

 The following guides present tasks in the order that you would most likely perform them.
 See the prerequisite sections in each guide to ensure you have the required setup.

-Follow these instructions to quickly install a monolithic PE deployment on a linux machine.
+Follow these instructions to quickly install a monolithic PE deployment on a *nix machine.
 A monolithic PE deployment entails installing the Puppet master, the PE console, and PuppetDB all on one node.
-Note you will need to review some prerequisites.
+This guide also reviews prerequisites necessary to a PE installation.

 2. Install the Puppet Agent

 Follow these instructions to quickly install a Puppet agent in a *nix environment.
 A computer running the Puppet agent is usually referred to as an “agent node”.
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them locally.
 These instructions include how to sign the agent certificate request in the console.

 Follow these instructions to learn the fundamentals of writing a Puppet module.
 You’ll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.